The Raffle: Plot

 In Bari, Italy, Francesca, a beautiful and wealthy woman, is widowed and left with her daughter Giulia, and a pile of debts incurred by her husband Maurizio, whose betrayals she also discovers.
-On the advice of her friend Cesare, who is also a lawyer, Francesca sells off her villa by the sea, furniture, furs and jewelry, as well as a boat (which Cesare buys), to pay for at least one year of rent, and the tuition for little Giulia's exclusive school.
-There are no job prospects for Francesca, so Francesca and Cesare decide to hold a raffle in which the prize will be Francesca.
+On the advice of her friend Cesare, who is also a lawyer, Francesca sells off her villa by the sea, furniture, furs and jewelry, as well as a yacht (which Cesare buys), to pay for at least one year of rent, and the tuition for little Giulia's exclusive school.

+With no job prospects for Francesca, she and Cesare decide to hold a raffle in which the prize will be Francesca.
 The raffle will be limited to twenty participants, who will each pay 100 million lire.
 The winner will have the right to live with Francesca for four years and can ask for whatever he wants.
 Raffle ticket buyers include friends of the late husband and Cesare himself.

 One day, Francesca runs over a young man, Antonio, with whom she begins a love affair.
 He seems to know about the raffle and, despite proclaiming his amorous passion, he would be willing for her to be enjoyed by the winner, continuing his secret meetings with her.
 In reality, the penniless young man aims over time to benefit from the raffle money.

-A few days before the raffle drawing, however, the prosecutor receives a complaint about the raffle and the lawyer.
-The lawyer's office is searched, and a scandal threatens that could disturb local society.
-When questioned by the police, Francesca does not deny the story of the raffle, but says that the prize is actually the boat purchased by Cesare and the friends have mobilized to help her and the child.
-To avoid a scandal, the commissioner accepts this story, after which Francesca takes a plane and leaves forever, living off the raffle money.
+A few days before the raffle drawing, however, the prosecutor receives an anonymous complaint about the raffle.
+Cesare's office is searched, and a scandal threatens to disturb local society.
+When questioned by the police, Francesca does not deny the raffle, but claims that the prize is actually the yacht purchased by Cesare and the friends have mobilized to help her and the child.
+To avoid a scandal, the commissioner accepts this story, after which Francesca takes a plane and leaves with Giulia forever, living off the raffle money.